jonathonbauer/Catalogue/README.md

 ## Getting Started

-The application does not require any initial setup.
+The initial admin pin number is 1234.

 ## Database Design